Uncertainty-guided Compositional Alignment with Part-to-Whole Semantic Representativeness in Hyperbolic Vision-Language Models¶

 Limitations & Future Work¶

-- The computational complexity of hyperbolic space limits scalability to larger models
+- The computational complexity of hyperbolic space limits scalability to larger models.

-- The setting of the uncertainty threshold \(\tau_A\) is relatively heuristic
+- The setting of the uncertainty threshold \(\tau_A\) is heuristic.

 Related Work & Insights¶

-- MERU first introduced hyperbolic VLMs but modeled only cross-modal entailment
+- MERU first introduced hyperbolic VLMs but only modeled cross-modal entailment.

 Rating¶